 There are a number of government resources available to New Zealand residents, with sites such as Get Thru and EQC being useful references.
 Should you require a structural assessment of your home following an earthquake, a structural engineer should be consulted in the first instance.
 For homes affected by ground deformation including liquefaction, Mainmark has a range of solutions that can help to raise, re-level and re-support your home.

-Russell is the General Manager of NZ.
+Russell was the General Manager of NZ.
 He has been with Mainmark since the beginning and has vast knowledge of the ground engineering industry.